Adrenal Virilism

 • Adrenal virilism is due to an androgen-secreting adrenal tumor or to adrenal hyperplasia.

-• Virilization is more noticeable in females; males may be infertile due to suppressed gonadal function.
+• Virilization is more noticeable in females; both males and females may be infertile due to suppressed gonadal function.

 • Urinary and plasma dehydroepiandrosterone (DHEA) and its sulfate (DHEAS) and often plasma testosterone are elevated.